-*- coding: utf-8 -*-

 # Load data using geobricks

-ds = geo.load_any(data, decode_times=True)
+ds = geo.load(data, decode_times=True)

 # Get main variable if not specified